Taipei 101: Symbolism

 The height of 101 floors commemorates the renewal of time: the new century that arrived as the tower was built (100+1) and all the new years that follow (1 January = 1-01).
 It symbolizes lofty ideals by going one better on 100, a traditional number of perfection.
 The number also evokes the binary numeral system used in digital technology.

 The main tower features a series of eight segments of eight floors each.
 In Chinese-speaking cultures the number eight is associated with abundance, prosperity and good fortune.

 The repeated segments simultaneously recall the rhythms of an Asian pagoda (a tower linking earth and sky, also evoked in the Petronas Towers), a stalk of bamboo (an icon of learning and growth), and a stack of ancient Chinese ingots or money boxes (a symbol of abundance).
 Popular humor sometimes likens the building's shape to a stack of take-out boxes as used in Western-style Chinese food; of course, the stackable shape of such boxes is likewise derived from that of ancient money boxes.
 The four discs mounted on each face of the building where the pedestal meets the tower represent coins.
 The emblem placed over entrances shows three gold coins of ancient Chinese design with central holes shaped to imply the Arabic numerals 1-0-1.
-The structure incorporates many shapes of squares and circles to reach a balance between yin and yang.
+The structure incorporates many shapes of squares and circles to symbolize yin and yang.

 Curled ruyi figures appear throughout the structure as a design motif.
 Though the shape of each ruyi at Taipei 101 is traditional, its rendering in industrial metal is plainly modern.
 The ruyi is a talisman of ancient origin associated in art with heavenly clouds.
 It connotes healing, protection and fulfillment.
 It appears in celebrations of the attainment of new career heights.
 The sweeping curved roof of the adjoining mall culminates in a colossal ruyi that shades pedestrians.
 Each ruyi ornament on the exterior of the Taipei 101 tower stands at least 8 m tall.